Room by Room

 Decor Mistakes That Make The Room Feel Restless

-Decor mistakes are usually about overstimulation.
+Decor mistakes are about overstimulation.
 Too many harsh contrasts, reflective surfaces, loud accessory clusters, or open storage zones can make a room feel emotionally busier than it needs to be.
 The living room does not have to be minimal, but it should feel readable.

 When color, pattern, accent seating, and the media zone all pull at once, the room starts feeling louder than it needs to.